Best of Australia

 • Transportation to activities

-• 2 nights Sydney hostel (4 share rooms)*
+• 2 nights Sydney budget accommodation (4 share rooms)*

 • 2 nights Moreton Island resort (2 or 3 share rooms)*